The company's Prada is somebody's last name, and they've been around for 100 years, and they do female clothes with an edge.

 I guess your name is just too partisan for these libs up here, and they just don't want people knowing the truth.

-Well, but you know, this is a troubling thing.
+Well, but, you know, this is a troubling thing.

-I I appreciate the complimentary aspects of this, but it's a troubling thing.
+I appreciate the complimentary aspects of this, but it's a troubling thing.

 Well, you're the most dangerous man in America, right?

-Well, you know, it's to it's really sad.
+Well, you know, it's really sad.

 It sounds like we're living in the Soviet Union or something.

-Oh gosh, you're not the first person that said that to me.
+Oh, gosh, you're not the first person that said that to me.

 Can I put that in there?

-What are they gonna do to me?
+What are they going to do to me?

 Can I put that in there?

-That's what's happening here.
+And that's what's happening here.

-I w I I would love it might be worth becoming a congressman for just two years to get on one of these committees and just launch at these guys like I would love to when they start playing tricks like that.
+It might be worth becoming a congressman for just two years to get on one of these committees and just launch at these guys like I would love to when they start playing tricks like that.

-I know that's never gonna happen.
+I know that's never going to happen.

-Rush, you would be the best Congressman that has ever walked the halls of the United States Congress.
+Rush, you would be the best congressman that has ever walked the halls of the United States Congress.

 And I mean that with all sincerity.